|Caissie Stafford (Cais Dillon) from her FaceBook page|

 CS: Even though I was very much a tomboy, I’d always had a great love of performing and entertaining.
 After high school, I went and studied performing arts and musical theater and you know singing, dancing and acting.
 And so, that was my degree, my Bachelor of Arts in Music Theater all the way over the other side, I was still living in Perth.
 My first job out of college was on a cruise ship in the production cast as a singer/dancer.
 I’d never thought of doing anything like that, but just the entertainment industry – well anywhere around the world, but especially Australia; it’s very tough to get consistent work.
 So it was like I really just wanted to get a lot of audition experience, so I went along to this audition for the cruise ship, not thinking in a million years I’d get it or that I would want to even do it.
 But I ended up getting it and I thought, “Oh, what an interesting opportunity” and I absolutely loved it.

 I did two contracts as a singer/dancer and then just due to a very minor, little car accident that I was involved in that no one was hurt in a major way, but it ended up throwing my whole back out.
 So for the next three years, I had to just stop performing, stop any sort of real work and work on my physical therapy.
-At the end of those three years I was “Well, what am I going to do now?”
-I’ve had such a long break from performing; didn’t think that sort of opportunity would be around again.
+At the end of those three years, I was “Well, what am I going to do now?”
+I’ve had such a long break from performing; I didn’t think that sort of opportunity would be around again.
 I just happened to see an ad in the local paper for Celebrity, looking for the activity staff hosting the trivia and dance classes.

 I thought I’ve had such a crazy last three years, I just want to do something fun and so I applied for that thinking I’ll just do one contract, save a bit of money and then go back home and get a real job.
 But, luckily there is a high demand for cruise ship talent because the australian cruise industry numbers keep increasing every year.
 This high demand from the consumers meant that here I am four years later and Celebrity have been wonderful with just really supporting me and pushing me and putting me with wonderful mentors that have just helped get me back up to a level of performing again; And you know, really even though I’m not an entertainer so much anymore, it’s about presenting the other stuff, It’s still a little bit of putting on a show.
-A lot of my training of being an entertainer is still really applicable with what I do know.
+A lot of my training in being an entertainer is still really applicable to what I do know.

 TSG: It definitely shows and just even from the way that you carry yourself, I sensed that was in your background, so that was apparent.
 But I’m interested in what you said, the mentor part of it.
 It seems as though that if you express an interest or if you’re passionate, Celebrity will certainly guide you in the direction of staying with the company and advancing your career.
 Is that true?

 CS: For sure!
-At the time when I first started I didn’t even really have a great ambition to become a cruise director, but people saw something in me.
+At the time when I first started, I didn’t even really have a great ambition to become a cruise director, but people saw something in me.
 Because I was so excited to be here and have a job after such a crazy last three years with my back injury.
 You know, I was like the happiest, bubbliest little thing just wanting to do everything, wanting to help everyone; because I always just felt so grateful for the opportunity I’d been given.
 That really stood out a little bit.
 People were like, “Well you know, you could go further with this” and I’d just get little opportunities here and there to host things and they sort of throw me into doing lots of different things at the last minute, which just really helped develop my skills further.

-A lot of my opportunity was just being at the right place at the right time.
+A lot of my opportunity was just being in the right place at the right time.
 An activity manager had to leave and so it was like, well let’s just give Caissie a go and see how she does and so then I became the activity manager for about a year or so.
 Then last year, again the cruise – I was activity manager and the cruise director that was meant to come out got sent to another ship and so it was like, well who’s going to be the cruise director?
 Let’s give Caissie a go, see what happens.

-TSG: So right on the spot they just moved you up?
+TSG: So right on the spot, they just moved you up?

 CS: Well I had a few weeks’ notice to prepare.